 “You can’t make everyone happy; you’re not pizza.”

 I saw these words on a plaque a couple of months ago and I knew I had to have it.
-As a lifelong people-pleaser, I have spent the past several years learning the hard way that it’s simply impossible to please everyone.
-Add to that the fact that I love pizza and it became imperative that I see these words as a reminder Every.
+As a lifelong people-pleaser, I have spent the past several years learning that it’s simply impossible to please everyone.
+Add to that the fact that I love pizza.
+It became imperative that I see these words as a reminder Every.
 Single.
 Day.

 My calling leads me to the center of discomfort on a daily basis.
 Enough outside my comfort zone where growth can happen, but not so far out that I require a blanket fort to cope.
 In this messy, awkward, super uncomfortable middle is where I’ve discovered that magic happens!
 It’s where I try to get others to join me in seeing the world in a new way.
 However, no matter how I try to engage people, I get judged by people standing outside of my arena who tell me I’m doing it wrong.
-I can be kind and empathetic.
-I can be hurt and pleading.
-I can be angry and confrontational (though rarely).
-No matter how I engage, someone always sees me as pushing away people who see things differently than I do.
+I can be kind and empathetic or hurt and pleading.
+I can be angry (though rarely).
+No matter how I engage, someone always sees me as confrontational.
+Someone always perceives me as pushing away people who see things differently than I do.
 So what is left?
 Silence?
 I refuse.